Alfred Reed: Second Suite for Band (Latino Mexicana)

-Alfred Reed was born in New York, 1921 and he has written lots of music for a variety of ensembles including concert and wind bands, symphonic orchestras and choral groups.
-Throughout his long and prosperous lifetime, Reed travelled a lot of the world as a guest conductor for various ensembles, with South America, Asia and Europe all being extensively explored.
-This is perhaps one key reason as to why Reed is such a popular choice in wind band repertoire, with his Second Suite for Band being no exception!
+Alfred Reed was born in 1921 in New York.
+He has composed lots of music for a variety of ensembles including concert and wind bands, symphonic orchestras and choral groups.
+Throughout his long and prosperous lifetime, Reed traveled around the world as a guest conductor for various ensembles, with South America, Asia and Europe all being extensively explored by the composer.
+This is perhaps one key reason as to why Reed is such a popular choice in wind band repertoire, with his Second Suite for Band being no exception.

-Subtitled Latino Mexicana, this suite of music has four contrasting movements, all based on Latin-American dances with the movements playing as follows:
+Subtitled Latino Mexicana, this suite of music has four contrasting movements, all based on Latin-American dances:

 I. San Montuno